I suppose we should congratulate the Minister of State before we start taking any business.

 The paper goes on to look at international research.
 The most basic conclusion of this research is that the evidence is inconclusive.
 Some research says "Yes" and some research says "No".
 The paper points out this great divergence.
 In a sense England and Scotland are outliers because their local authorities are much bigger whereas many such authorities in other parts of Europe and the world are much smaller and work very efficiently.

-It is a very bad step from a democratic perspective - and I am glad that the Government has now gone back on it - to increase the size of local authorities on the basis of no evidence and in blatant disregard of the Lisbon treaty.
+It is a very bad step from a democratic perspective, and I am glad that the Government has now gone back on it, to increase the size of local authorities on the basis of no evidence and in blatant disregard of the Lisbon treaty.
 The Government constantly quotes the treaty in the Chamber for many reasons but it fails to comment on Article 10, which talks about decisions being made as close as possible to the people on the ground.
 If the Government is in agreement with the amendment put forward by the Seanad, I welcome that.
-Any future proposal in respect of Galway should come forward on a case-by-case basis and the Government should set out why it is necessary, why it is proposed, and on what it is based.
+Any future proposal in respect of Galway should come forward on a case-by-case basis and the Government should set out why it is necessary, why it is proposed, and what it is based on.
 A fundamental condition is the giving of adequate resources and staff to the two local authorities, which are struggling on the ground.

 The Seanad made a very wise decision.
 The people of Galway were basically being asked to buy a pig in a poke.
 A document was prepared by some experts but, as is shown by the university document, it was not based on any real hard evidence.
 These experts proposed the general principle of a merger.
 As I pointed out to the Minister time and again, they also said that nothing should happen until the money issue is resolved.
 That issue has certainly not been resolved in the case of Galway.
 It is also fair to say that we seem to be forever tinkering with structures in this country.
 I was not all that long mar Theachta Dála do Ghaillimh Thiar when I met an eminent management consultant.
 He made a very wise observation to me.
 He said that we are forever tinkering with the structures but that maybe it is time to start making the structures we have work.